kenneth2-3/Yoga-Studio/README.md

 1. **Homepage**

-   - Introduction to yoga and its benefits.
+   - Introduction to yoga: informative content highlighting yoga and its benefits.
-   - Featured video with object-fit styling for aesthetic appeal.
+   - Featured images with object-fit styling for aesthetic appeal.

 2. **Yoga Styles Section**

-   - Displays various yoga styles in a grid layout with descriptions.
+   - Grid Layout: Displays various yoga styles in a grid layout with descriptions.
-   - Fully responsive design for mobile, tablet, and desktop views.
+   - Responsiveness: Fully responsive design for mobile, tablet, and desktop views.

 3. **Join My Class**

-   - Dedicated section with a form to book yoga classes.
+   - Appointment Form: Dedicated section with a form to book yoga classes.
-   - Smooth scrolling functionality to navigate directly to the form.
+   - Smooth scrolling: functionality to navigate directly to the form.

 4. **Contact Information**

-   - Location details, opening hours, and contact methods.
+   - Studio Details: Location details, opening hours, and contact methods.
-   - Smooth scrolling navigation for better user experience.
+   - Enhanced Navigation: Smooth scrolling navigation for better user experience.

 5. **Responsiveness**